jameskolean/gatsby-jameskolean-tech/_data/post/2020-10-29-kubernetes-what-why-how.md

 ### Add an Internal Service

 To let other Pods talk to our MongoDB Pod, we need to add a Service.
 We want to use an Internal Service in this case because we only want other pods to connect.
 We don't want anyone on the internet poking at our MongoDB.
 We need another YAML file to do this.
-Since the Service and the Deployment are tightly coupled, it makes sense to append the Service definition to the Deployment file. it now looks like this.
+Since the Service and the Deployment are tightly coupled, it makes sense to append the Service definition to the Deployment file.
+It now looks like this.

 > mongo.yaml